 We perform our annual impairment test in the fourth quarter of each fiscal year to determine whether an impairment exists and to determine the amount of headroom.
 We define "headroom" as the percentage difference between the fair value of a reporting unit and its carrying value.
 We performed our annual goodwill impairment test as of May 31, 2017, which resulted in no impairment.
-However, the aggregate headroom between the fair values of our reporting units and their carrying amounts decreased significantly since the previous year's test as a result of market conditions at that time.
-The fair value of one reporting unit (carrying value of goodwill of \$8.0 million) only exceeded its carrying amount by 9%.
-The valuation model for this reporting unit assumed the award of a significant project prior to the end of the second fiscal quarter, with project work to commence shortly thereafter.
-This project award was subsequently obtained during the first fiscal quarter of 2018, which resolved the previous contingency.
-The amount of headroom varies by reporting unit.
-Approximately 37% of our goodwill balance at May 31, 2017 was attributable to one reporting unit.
-This unit had headroom of 24%.
-The remaining goodwill was attributable to nine reporting units, with headroom of between 7% and 172%.
-Management is not aware of any qualitative indicators of goodwill impairment as of December 31, 2017.
-The Company will continue to monitor for indicators of impairment and perform additional tests as needed.
+However, the aggregate difference between the fair values of our reporting units and their carrying amounts decreased significantly since the previous year's test as a result of market conditions at that time.
+While operating results for the current fiscal year have generally not met our expectations, backlog, which is a leading indicator of the Company's future performance, has exhibited growth throughout the fiscal year.
+As such, we weighed the significance of our current operating results with the growth in backlog and have determined that no triggering event requiring interim testing for impairment has occurred.
+If our view of the market opportunities or gross margins for any reporting units deteriorate, the Company could record a material impairment of goodwill.